Yaoi hole: History

 Since the 2000s, yaoi has depicted male-male sex with a greater degree of realism, referencing activities such as rectal douching and dry orgasms.
 Kaneda speculates that this may be due to the fact that media depicting male-male sex, such as educational books and gay pornography, has become more readily accessible due to the Internet.
+The BL news site Chill Chill noted that by the 2010s, yaoi hole media had been almost entirely supplanted by the Omegaverse subgenre, which depicts similar themes and subjects such as self-lubrication and male pregnancy.